Wichita on the Cheap

 620-456-2706

-• This is one of the most inexpensive you pick farms and its a great, inexpensive way to spend a fall weekend with your family.
+• This is one of the most inexpensive you-pick farms, and it’s a great, inexpensive way to spend a fall weekend with your family.
 Take a short drive to Conway Springs for a few varieties of peaches and several varieties of apples to choose from.

 • Steffen Apple Orchard